 Dr. Angel has won additional awards including the American Suzuki Institute’s John and Catherine Kendall Memorial Scholarship for 2016, the CodaBow International Scholarship for 2017, and the Most Outstanding Graduate Student at University of Texas at Arlington for the 2014-2015 school year.

-Ms. Forbes was assistant principal violist of the Boston Philharmonic, the Santa Fe Chamber Orchestra and the Dallas Chamber Orchestra, and was principal violist of the Cullowhee Chamber Orchestra and the Abilene Philharmonic.
-She served as violist for the Andover Chamber Players, the Cullowhee Resident String Quartet, and the Abilene Chamber Players.
-She has performed as guest artist with the West End Chamber Players and Spectrum Chamber Players and toured New England with Musica Nova, premiering newly commissioned chamber music pieces to the acclaim of the Boston Globe.
+Catherine was Assistant Principal violist of the Boston Philharmonic and the Santa Fe Chamber Orchestra.
+She has performed as artist in residence for the Andover Chamber Players in Massachusetts for four seasons.
+She toured New England with Musica Nova, premiering newly commissioned chamber music pieces to the acclaim of the Boston Globe.
 She was a featured performing artist at the XXVII International Viola Congress in Canada.

-She is recipient of the AVS National Founder’s Award for excellence in teaching and performance and recipient of the University of Texas at Arlington College of Liberal Arts Excellence in Teaching Award.
+She held office as National Secretary of the American Viola Society for a four-year tenure, and was awarded the National Founder’s Award for excellence in performance, teaching and service.
+She is recipient of the University of Texas at Arlington College of Liberal Arts Excellence in Teaching Award.
+Most recently she was awarded the Phyllis Young Outstanding Studio Teacher Award for 2019 presented by the Texas American String Teachers Association.

 Craig Leffer joined the UTA faculty as a lecturer in cello in 2016.
 Currently he performs with the Dallas Opera Orchestra, Dallas Symphony, Fort Worth Symphony, and serves as principal cellist of the Abilene Philharmonic.
 An advocate of community service, he performs with Texas Winds Musical Outreach and as an artist-in-residence at Baylor University Medical Center.